Design Space Exploration on Efficient and Accurate Human Pose Estimation from Sparse IMU-Sensing: Introduction

 For \gls{imu}-based human motion tracking systems, the number and positioning of the sensors is crucial for an accurate \gls{hpe}.
 The more sensors are attached to the human body, the more motion information is captured, but on the other hand, the hardware resource overhead, concerning e.g. energy consumption, available bandwidth or wiring, increases.
 Therefore, a trade-off between accuracy and resources exists and a compromise for sparse \gls{imu}-sensing has to be found in each use case individually.
 To address this trade-off and establish a general methodology to evaluate systems with different sensor configurations, we perform a \gls{dse} on the number and positioning of \gls{imu}-sensors on the human body and propose a combined metric for assessment of the accuracy-resource trade-off.
 This metric allows to weigh the importance of hardware resources in relation to prediction accuracy defined by the system designer in a specific use case.

-Since mounting the sensors is time-intense and error-prone, we synthesize \gls{imu}-data for virtual sensors defined on the body model in motion capture datasets.
+Since mounting the sensors is time-intense and error-prone, we synthesize \gls{imu}-data for virtual sensors defined on the body model in \gls{mocap} datasets.
 To rank different sensor configurations, we train a \gls{dnn} on the synthesized \gls{imu}-data and compare the resulting \glspl{hpe} with our combined metric.

 We summarize our contribution as \begin{itemize} \item Synthesis of \gls{imu}-data from a body model dataset with additional noise, including ground truth labeling for supervised learning of \gls{hpe}. \item Automated \gls{dse} of variable number and positioning of sensors on the human body with analysis of different sensor setups. \item Evaluation of beneficial sensor configuration in terms of the accuracy-resource trade-off of the \gls{hpe} using our introduced combined metric. \end{itemize}